DanielRdrgz04/Ruby-Crash-Course/README.md

-## Introduction Ruby by Daniel Rodriguez Cataño
+## Ruby Crash Course by Daniel Rodriguez Cataño

 I use git hub, because I need the repositary for class of Ruby